heavysixer/d4/README.md

 #### Quick Start

-Either download d4 directly from the repository or install it using a package manager like bower.
+Either download d4 directly from the github repository or install it using a package manager like bower.

     $ bower install d4

-Once you have a local copy of d4 simply include it after d3 in your source file.
+Once you have a local copy of d4 simply include it **after** d3 in your source file.

     <!DOCTYPE html>
     <html>